-To begin to understand the symbiotic relationship between our bodies and cannabis it is essential to know about the Edocannabinoid System.
+To begin to understand the symbiotic relationship between our bodies and cannabis it is essential to know about the Endocannabinoid System.
 Discovered in the 1990s by the famed Israeli researcher, Dr. Raphael Mechoulam, the Endocannabinoid System is an integral, highly complex network of receptors in the brain and body.
-These receptors accept cannabinoids & terpenes; the Cannabinoid 1 (CB1) receptor plays into our nervous system and the Cannabanoid 2 (CB2) receptor plays into our immune system.
-The Endocannabinoid System (ECS) is involved in many physiological processes including appetite, pain-sensation, mood, memory, and in mediating the psychoactive effects of certain cannabinoids.
+These receptors accept cannabinoids & terpenes; the Cannabinoid 1 (CB1) receptor plays into our nervous system and the Cannabinoid 2 (CB2) receptor plays into our immune system.
+The Endocannabinoid System (ECS) is involved in many physiological processes including appetite, pain-sensation, mood, memory, and mediating the psychoactive effects of certain cannabinoids.
 In fact, the ECS has the second highest amount of receptor centers in our bodies, only behind the Central Nervous System.

 CB1 receptors are primarily found in the brain.
 The human body naturally produces cannabinoids, called endocannabinoids.
 Plant-based cannabinoids, such as THC, are known as phytocannabinoids.
 Current research suggests that THC predominantly binds to the cerebral CB1 receptors.
 Thus, creating a psychoactive effect that we associate with feeling “high.”
 This is medicinally valuable due to its ability to manage and moderate pain levels, PTSD, and other neurological-based ailments.